 Libby Wiener outlines Labour's environmental and wildlife promise to voters.

 Rebecca Barry looks ahead to a Boris Johnson bashing a day after Lord Heseltine stood under a Lib Dem campaign banner for the first time.

 Angus Walker wonders how Nigel Farage will react to latest polling suggesting all his efforts to get around the country are in vain.

 Robert Peston adds his analysis and shares what impact the claims against the Tory government could have in certain seats.

-Peter Smith reacts to the key announcements from Wednesday's SNP manifesto launch and how Nicola Sturgeon appeared to change her tune on Jeremy Corbyn in a matter of seconds.
+Peter Smith reacts to the key announcements from and how Nicola Sturgeon appeared to change her tune on Jeremy Corbyn in a matter of seconds.
 And he shares the key Scottish seats to look out for on election night.

 And finally, in late afternoon sunshine in Malaga on a bench alongside the Spanish city's most beloved son, James Mates explains why lifelong tribal expat voters abroad are now thinking tactically (read more from James below).